-The Group and the Company are exposed to interest rate risk arising primarily from financing through interest bearing financial assets and financial liabilities.
-The Group's and the Company's policy is to obtain the financing with the most favourable interest rates in the market.
+The Group and the Company manage their interest rate risk exposure from interest bearing borrowings by obtaining financing with the most favourable interest rates in the market.
 The Group and the Company constantly monitors its interest rate risk by reviewing its debts portfolio to ensure favourable rates are obtained.
-The Group does not utilise interest swap contracts or other derivative instruments for trading or speculative purposes.
+The Group and the Company do not utilise interest swap contracts or other derivative instruments for trading or speculative purposes.